o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 weight: 500
 ---

-This guide introduces the automated testing tools in O3DE and covers their basic usage.
-More detailed information on each tool exists in their specific documentation pages.
+This guide introduces the automated testing tools in **Open 3D Engine (O3DE)** and covers their basic usage.
+More detailed information on each tool exists on their specific documentation pages.

 ## Overview